abc12345d/abc12345d.github.io/assets/algo-dp-dfaa3a41.md

 5. Derive the resulted `dp` array and check it by printing
 - For example, when `n = 10`, the `dp` should be `[0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55]`.

-## Common questions involved dynamic programming
+## Common category of dynamic programming
+Most dynamic programming questions can be boiled down to a few categories:
+- 0/1 Knapsack
+- Unbounded Knapsack
+- Shortest Path (eg: Unique Paths I/II)
+- Fibonacci Sequence (eg: House Thief, Jump Game)
+- Longest Common Substring/Subsequeunce

 ### 0/1 Knapsack problem
 Description: